mostvotedplaya/Lua-Ctype/README.md

     ctype.isUpper()
     ctype.isHex()

-All function calls will expect a string value and will return a boolean value.
+> All function calls will expect a string value and will return a boolean value.

 ## isAlnum

-> Checks for alphanumeric characters.
+> Checks for just alphanumeric characters.

 Example: